-It’s a bit of a challenge to represent Christianity in the public square these days.
-Numerous public Christians are using the same words I use but the definitions in our vocabulary seem to be quite different.
+It’s challenging to represent Christianity in the public square these days.
+Numerous public Christians are using the same words I use but the definitions in our vocabulary are quite different.

 While some Christians think of themselves as “conservative” and other Christians call themselves “liberal,” truth is we are all mixed.